Custom 3D pixel design for the Xtension Control game controller board.

 In 1993, when it had become clear that Hollyware would not pay royalties for our game Hoi, we decided to release a Hoi remix as freeware for the new AGA Amiga computers (Advanced Graphics Architecture), featuring some minor cosmetic improvements and a GUI for the Amiga's Workbench OS.

 In 1993 two major publishers were interested in our puzzle game Clockwiser: Psygnosis (publisher of the Shadow of the Beast games) and Rainbow Arts (publisher of the Turrican games).
-Reinier and I traveled to both companies: Psygnosis in Liverpool, UK, and Rainbow Arts in Germany.
-But both companies demanded an MS-DOS conversion, while Reinier only knew how to code in the Amiga Assembly language.
+Reinier and I were invited to travel to both companies: Psygnosis in Liverpool, UK, and Rainbow Arts in Gütersloh, Germany.
+But both publishers demanded an MS-DOS conversion, while Reinier only knew how to code in the Amiga Assembly language.
 Rainbow Arts even supplied a temporary development PC, but it didn't work out.
 Ironically, in the end, a friend of ours — Peter Schaap — realized an MS-DOS and Windows 3.1 version for the final Clockwiser publisher Rasputin Software, who turned out not to pay our royalties.